thingsiplay/tochd/README.md

 ## What is this program for and what are CHD files?

-Automation script written in Python as a frontend to `7z` and `chdman` for converting CD formats into CD CHD.
+Automation script written in Python as a frontend to `7z` and `chdman` for converting CD like formats into CD or DVD CHD.

 When you are playing CD based games on RetroArch or possibly on any emulator which supports CHD files, then you might want to convert your ISO and CUE+BIN